Online Intro to Adaptive Music Education

 Click here to read a blog post with more information about this workshop.

 Advance registration required.
 The Zoom link will be emailed out in the week prior to the first class meeting.
-These sessions may be recorded for asynchronous participation.
-Please email Jess at jc@music-access if you wish to participate asynchronously.
+These sessions will be recorded for asynchronous participation.
 Participants will receive a certificate of completion for six hours if requested.